 YES, Sometimes it is better to say no to a client.

-I can’t speak for all professions; I speak from my view, web developing and graphic designer.
+I can’t speak for all professions; I speak from my view, web development, and graphic design.
 We all have had this feeling, “will this work?”
 “Will this be a problem?”
 Should I say no to a client?
 The answer is a BIG yes.
 Some work is better not to take.
 Some may say that you should never say no to a client.
 Well, I’m afraid I have to disagree with that.

 So when should you say no?

 Of course, you have the most significant reason in time.
-If you feel that you can not have it ready in time, it should always be no. The client should never suffer from your ego to get as much as possible.
+If you feel that you can not have it ready in time, it should always be no. The client should never suffer from their ego to get as much as possible.
 It would be best to speak to the client to find out the timeframe and if there are any specific obligations.

 Another reason is the level of work.
 Nobody knows everything, even if some people think they do.
-So if you feel that this is over your level then say no. The client may come back to you with something else later.
-But for sure they will not be back if you say yes, then you do not manage to finish it in the way it should supposed to be.
+So if you feel that this is over your level, then say no. The client may come back to you with something else later.
+But for sure they will not be back if you say yes, then you do not manage to finish it in the way it should suppose to be.